 LTL shipments are one level above parcel shipments (where packages are shipped direct to and from shippers usually via hub and spoke networks) but have been strained by the same challenges that point-to-point transport experience: driver shortages, electronic logging device (ELD) requirements, increased overall demand for freight capacity, and expensive capital investments to keep pace with demand.

-Let’s explore some of the current and pervasive themes of the LTL industry as well as the future direction of the mode.
+Let’s explore some of the current and pervasive themes of the LTL industry in 2020 as well as the future direction of the mode.

 Rising LTL Industry Rates